 Dr. Oby Nwabuzor is a first-generation Nigerian American leader working at the intersection of public health, real estate development, and systems innovation.

-She is the founder of Envision Growth, a public health–driven real estate development firm building healthy people and communities through intentional investment in the built environment.
-Her work spans commercial projects, single-family revitalization, and workforce housing—each designed to strengthen neighborhoods and improve health outcomes through place-based strategy.
+She is the founder and principal of Envision Growth, a public health–driven real estate development firm dedicated to building healthy people and communities through intentional investment in the built environment.
+Her work integrates data, design, and development to drive projects that strengthen neighborhoods, expand economic opportunity, and improve health outcomes.
+As an emerging developer, she has led more than $4 million in new development across Wisconsin.

 Her work has been recognized by the Milwaukee Business Journal (40 Under 40, Executives to Watch), Wisconsin Law Journal (Diversity in Business Award), UNCF (Milwaukee Mastermind), and the Medical College of Wisconsin (Underrepresented Scholar Award).

-She holds a Doctor of Public Health (DrPH) in Applied Public Health Practice and Leadership from the Medical College of Wisconsin, an MBA in Business Strategy from Cardinal Stritch University, and a Certificate in Commercial Real Estate from Cornell University’s SC Johnson College of Business.
-She is also an alumna of the ACRE Program, Harvard Business School Young American Leaders Program, and the Urban Land Institute’s Health Leaders Network.
+Dr. Oby holds a Doctor of Public Health (DrPH) in Applied Public Health Practice and Leadership from the Medical College of Wisconsin, an MBA in Business Strategy from Cardinal Stritch University, and a Certificate in Commercial Real Estate from Cornell University’s SC Johnson College of Business.
+She is also an alumna of the ACRE Program, Harvard Business School’s Young American Leaders Program, and the Urban Land Institute’s Health Leaders Network.

 More than a title or a role, she sees herself simply as a vessel.